Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Quantum Two-Level System

-We consider two counting variables and solve for their respective SCGFs for the FPT statistics.
-The first is the number of collapses to the quantum state $|2\rangle$, that is, $w_{21}=w_{22}=1$ and $w_{11}=w_{12}=0$.
-In quantum optics, collapses to the ground state indicate emissions of photons.
-Hence, this variable is also interpreted as a count of single photons~\cite{Plenio1998}.
-Note that its value is nonnegative.
-By substituting the Laplace transforms of the WTDs $p_{\alpha|\beta}$ for $\alpha,\beta=1,2$ into Eq.~(\ref{matrixeqforcountingstat}), simple algebraic operations lead us to where $\xi(\nu)=\nu+r/2$, $r=r_-+r_+$, $16\mu^2=4\Omega^2-\delta^2$, and $\delta=r_--r_+$.
-According to Eq.~(\ref{SCGFsandpoles}), the SCGF is then simply
+We consider three counting variables and solve for their respective SCGFs-FPTS.
+The first is the number of collapses to the ground state $|2\rangle$, that is, the weights are $w_{21}=w_{22}=1$ and $w_{11}=w_{12}=0$.
+In quantum optics, collapse to the ground state indicates the emissions of photons.
+Therefore, this variable is also interpreted as a count of single photons~\cite{Plenio1998}.
+Since this is a simple counting variable with nonnegative values, its LD-CS is solved for by the FCS ~\cite{Budini2014,Garrahan2010}.
+By substituting the expressions $\hat p_{\alpha|\beta}$, for $\alpha,\beta=1,2$, into Eq.~(\ref{equationofpolesforTLSgeneralweights}), simple algebraic operations lead to a polynomial in $z$ for a given $\nu$ value: